Heather du Plessis-Allan: Are teachers doing their bit?

 There's lots of evidence coming out of countries that have experienced outbreaks - China, South Korea, Italy and Japan - which suggests children don't often catch Covid-19.
 If they do they very rarely get as sick as adults and they don't seem to pass it on.

-Even in schools where children have caught it, there don't seem to have been many cases of outbreaks.
+Even in schools where children have caught it, there doesn't seem to have been many cases of outbreaks.

 You're probably thinking: "what about Marist College?"